 Tips on How to Determine That You Have a Crush on Someone

 Finding that special someone will change your life.
 But love isn't just about holding hands and saying nice things to one another.
 The fact is that love is almost always the fruit of a crush.
-Love sometimes starts the first time you see someone, when your heart beats wildly to say, "This is it."
+Love sometimes starts the first time you see someone when your heart beats wildly saying, "This is it."

 But what if you aren't sure?
-Here's how you can tell if you have a crush one somebody.
+Here's how you can tell if you have a crush on somebody.

 Clear Signs You Like Someone

 1. When You See Your Special Someone, Your Heart Beats as Fast as It Can

 Whenever he/she’s around, passes by, or accidentally crosses paths with you, your heart turns to panic mode.
 In this state, your heart beats the fastest you can imagine.
 Imagine being chased by a dog growling with excitement at the prospect of tearing at your butt.
 After running as fast as you could, your heart would beat quickly.
 But seeing your crush will make it beat even harder than being chased by a dog.
 The feeling is such that even your toes begin to shake.
 It's a nervous and sort of frustrated feeling that heats up your veins.

 Why Does Your Heart Beat Fast When You See Your Crush?